vzahorui/vzahorui.github.io/_posts/2019-10-25-linear-regression.md

 ![](/assets/images/regression/residuals_demo.png){: .align-center}

-According to the Central Limit Theorem if the number of observations is large enough - the residuals have [normal distribution]({{ site.baseurl }}{% link _posts/2025-08-23-normal-distribution.md %}) with the mean value of 0.
+According to the [Central Limit Theorem]({{ site.baseurl }}{% link _posts/2021-01-16-sampling-distribution.md %}central_limit) if the number of observations is large enough - the residuals have [normal distribution]({{ site.baseurl }}{% link _posts/2025-08-23-normal-distribution.md %}) with the mean value of 0.
 This basically means that for a modeled relationship between two or more variables the observed variation is mainly clustered around the estimated values.
 Since normal distribution is also called Gaussian distribution, the distribution of residuals around estimated values is called Gaussian noise.
-<a href="#page-title" class="back-to-top">{{ site.data.ui-text[site.locale].back_to_top | default: 'Back to Top' }} &uarr;</a>

 <div id='matrix_notation'/>
 ## Matrix notation

 For computation purposes it is better to represent the relationship between the dependent and independent variables with matrix notation:

-&nbsp;&nbsp;&nbsp;&nbsp;
-$Y = X \beta + \varepsilon$,
+$$Y = X \beta + \varepsilon$$

 where $Y$ is the group of all outputs and $X$ is the composition of all predictors for each particular output: